-Recognized Student Organizations (RSOs) play an important role in the University.
-RSOs provide unique learning experiences outside the classroom and create opportunities for students' personal and professional development.
+Recognized Student Organizations (RSOs) play an important role in the university.
+RSOs provide unique learning experiences outside of the classroom and create opportunities for students' personal and professional development.
 UNA recognizes the positive impact student organizations can have on recruitment and retention of students.

-To function on campus and have access to campus resources, including room reservations, posting privileges, a mailbox, or University Agency Account, all student organizations must register with the Office of Student Engagement.
-Information provided through the registration process enables the University to maintain communication with student leaders and to provide several special services for student organizations.
+To function on campus and have access to campus resources, including room reservations, Student Engagement resources, student allocations, posting privileges, or University Agency Accounts, all student organizations must register with the Student Engagement Center and fulfill all annual requirements to remain in good-standing.
+Information provided through the registration process enables the university to maintain communication with student leaders and to provide additional services as needed for leadership development.

-Any UNA student group recognized by the University is subject to the policies and procedures as outlined in the student handbook and in the RSO handbook.
+Any UNA student group that is recognized by the university is subject to the policies and procedures as outlined in the student handbook and in the RSO handbook.

-The Office of Student Engagement is committed to helping student organizations thrive at the University of North Alabama.
+The Student Engagement Center is committed to helping student organizations thrive at the University of North Alabama.
 Services include leadership training, officer resources, organizational consulting, and advice on activities planning and funding.
-Please feel free to consult the office at 765-4248 or visit the first floor of the GUC for assistance with your organization's needs.
-For more information and resources, please visit una.orgsync.com.
+Appointed Student Leadership Consultants (SLC) are adequately trained and available for peer-to-peer consultation and advisement for all RSOs and students looking to get involved in a campus organization.
+To schedule an appointment with a SLC or get additional assistance with your organization's needs, please consult the office at 256.765.4248 or visit the first floor of the Guillot University Center.